 - Works with the apprentice to develop a semester plan to be submitted to the Graduate Curriculum Committee for approval.

 - Invites the apprentice to "shadow" the mentor’s activities connected with being a faculty member.
 For example, the apprentice might accompany the mentor to one or more committee meetings, advising sessions, and appointments.

 - Facilitates the apprentice's observation of at least three of the mentor's own class sessions as well as two class sessions taught by other faculty members to gain insight in teaching pedagogy.

 - Review the TCEs (official or unofficial) of the apprentice to identify areas for possible improvement.

 - Writes a final evaluation of the apprentice's teaching to be included in his or her teaching portfolio, and serves as a reference for job searches.

 Under no circumstances should the apprentice serve the role of a regular TA.
 Grading should not be a major role of the apprentice.
 The apprentice should not be solely used as a lecturer when the faculty member is out of town.
 This should be an advanced teaching experience that mimics faculty teaching.
 The apprentice should be asked to work a reasonable amount of time per week, not more than 10 hours/week on average.

-  (suggested activities, can be modified based on individual needs but components 1, 2, 3 are mandatory)
+(suggested activities, can be modified based on individual needs but components 1, 2, 3 and 9 are mandatory)

 - In all activities, takes the initiative to make appointments with the mentor, contacts the mentor by phone and e-mail, and facilitate the mentor's ease of contact with the apprentice.